mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/scaled_review.png" height="60%" width="60%">
 </center>

 When we first run our classifier on videos we know are spam and benign, we hope to see something like below: two distributions neatly separable by their probability of being spam.
-In this ideal state, there is a spam probability threshold below which all videos are benign and above which all videos are spam, and we can use that threshold to perfectly categorize new videos.
+In this ideal state, there is a spam probability threshold below which _all videos are benign_ and above which _all videos are spam_, and we can use that threshold to perfectly categorize new videos.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/spam_dist1.png" height="90%" width="90%">